housecurve/housecurve.github.io/FAQ.md

 At the bottom of the screen, HouseCurve displays where it is sending audio and what microphone is in use.

 ### HouseCurve shows me how my audio system sounds, but how do I tune it?
 It depends on your audio system and where it is located.
 Here are some basics: The most direct way to tune your system is to adjust the equalizer or bass/treble knobs.
-If you have a subwoofer, then you can also adjust the volume, phase and lowpass frequency.
+If you have a subwoofer, then you can also adjust the volume, phase, polarity and crossover frequency.
 Move your speakers closer to a wall to increase low frequencies.
 Drapes and bookshelves (with books on them) can reduce high frequencies through absorption / diffusion.
 Make one small adjustment at a time and use HouseCurve to see the effect.
 Over time, you’ll learn what works for your system.

 ### Why isn’t a flat reference curve included?
-When listening to music, most listeners prefer in room frequency responses with roughly a 3 db/decade downward slope.
+When listening to music, most listeners prefer in-room frequency responses with roughly a 3 db/decade downward slope.
 A flat response tends to sound overly “bright”.
 However, HouseCurve can import custom curves, so try it for yourself: [Flat Reference Curve](/examples/flat.txt).

 Here are some resources for understanding house curves:
 * [Relevant loudspeaker tests, in studios, in Hi-Fi dealers' demo rooms, in the home etc](https://www.bksv.com/media/doc/17-197.pdf)